esi/esi-docs/docs/services/esi/index.md

 ## User-Agent

-All ESI Requests **should** be accompanied by an appropriate User-Agent information providing a method for CCP to contact the source of the request in the event of an issue.
+All ESI Requests **should** be accompanied by appropriate User-Agent information providing a method for CCP to contact the source of the request in the event of an issue.

 ### Data transmission